NornirAS/dashboard-demo/README.md

 3. "warehouse" linking to "sensors"

 Now we need to connect ghosts to each other and define sensors for each of the warehouses.
-To connect sensors to each of the warehouses we need to "Add Morphed Ghosts" to warehouse ghosts.
+To connect sensors to each of the warehouses we need to "Add Morphed Ghosts to warehouse ghosts.
 We will add ghosts 1 and 2 of "sensors" service to ghost 1 of "warehouse" service and ghost 3 to ghost 2.

-In this example we can say that warehouse 1 is bigger than warehouse 2 and it's need more sensors to cover the space.
+In this example we can say that warehouse 1 is bigger than warehouse 2 and it needs more sensors to cover the space.
 When we open a channel for warehouse 1 we will receive data only from sensors 1 and 2, and warehouse 2 will receive data only from sensor 3.
-We easily can add more ghosts to each service and change relations in existing setup.
+We can easily add more ghosts to each service and change relations in the existing setup.

-Now if sensor will send data we will see it on our dashboard.
+Now if the sensor will send data we will see it on our dashboard.

 ## Technology used
 [VueJS](https://v3.vuejs.org/) - Easy to use front-end framework.